backand/docs/source/includes/_sdk.md

   });
 ```

-You can easily integrate with our Socket functionality using the *on* method.
+Backand provides realtime database communication functionality using the .on() method on the SDK root object.
+This allows you to easily register event listeners for your app's notifications.
+Review [our docs on Realtime Database Communications](#realtime-database-communications) for more details on the technique.
 Socket signin and signout are handled automatically by the SDK.

 #### Parameters
 | name | type | description |